sheila-anne/sheila-anne/src/pages/the-grove/index.md

 pageTitle: Life Coaching In The Grove | Sheila Anne
 templateKey: "the-grove"

-intro:
-  blurbs:
-    - image: /img/sheila-anne-explore.png
-      imageAlt: Explore how Sheila Anne can help you improve your life.
-      title: Explore
-      text: >
-        Join Sheila here and share your story!
-Explore how coaching can help you achieve the life you envision.
-    - image: /img/sheila-anne-discover.png
-      imageAlt: Discover what it's like to work with Sheila.
-      title: Discover
-      text: >
-        Let's get to know you!
-Together, we'll discover your strengths, biggest desires for growth, and create a blueprint for the future.
-    - image: /img/sheila-anne-grow.png
-      imageAlt: Sheila Anne Coaching helps you grow into your own strength.
-      title: Grow
-      text: >
-        Through ongoing 1:1 coaching sessions with Sheila, you will nurture your power, release limiting beliefs, and start to grow into your own.
-    - image: /img/sheila-anne-transform.png
-      imageAlt: Sheila Anne is the life coach that provides you with the chance for transformative positive change.
-      title: Transform
-      text: >
-        Your world is changing, you’re standing tall in your power, and you're becoming the most bold & authentic version of you!

 faq:
   - question: How do I know if coaching is right for me?
     answer: >